SSWConsulting/SSW.People.Profiles/Dale-Chester/Dale-Chester.md

 role: "Software Architect"
 qualifications: ""

-quote: "You can't go back and change the beginning, but you can start where you are and change the ending."
+quote: "You can not go back and change the beginning - but you can start where you are and change the ending."
 quoteAuthor: "C.S Lewis"

 ---